Kahala Beach

 No analysis available

 Electricity inclusion is one of the clearest building-level features.
-Numerous listings explicitly list electricity among the included utilities, and MLS history is nearly unanimous at 19 of 20 records.
-This is high-confidence and consistent across many remarks.
+Multiple listings say the maintenance fee includes "electricity" or "elec.," reinforcing the MLS pattern.
+The evidence is strong and consistent across remarks.

 No analysis available

 Internet service is clearly part of the maintenance fee for this building.
-Several listings explicitly call out internet or fiber internet, and the MLS data supports this in most records.
-The evidence is strong and repeated.
+Several remarks explicitly state "internet" or "fiber internet" is included, aligning with the MLS history.
+The pattern appears consistent rather than copy-paste noise.

 No analysis available